Azure Stack deployment prerequisites

 Before you deploy Azure Stack POC (Proof of Concept), make sure your computer meets the following requirements.
-The Technical Preview 2 deployment requirements for the POC are the same as those required for Technical Preview 1.
 Therefore, you can use the same hardware that you used for the previous single-box preview.

 |Disk drives: Operating System||1 OS disk with minimum of 200 GB available for system partition (SSD or HDD)||1 OS disk with minimum of 200 GB available for system partition (SSD or HDD)|